CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc.md

 Hyper-V is Microsoft's hardware virtualization product.
 It lets you create and run a software version of a computer, called a virtual machine.
 Each virtual machine acts like a complete computer, running an operating system and programs.
 When you need computing resources, virtual machines give you more flexibility, help save time and money, and are a more efficient way to use hardware than just running one operating system on physical hardware.
 In this task, you will walk through on-prem environment which is hosted on Hyper-V. You will find three virtual machines hosted on Hyper-V server, which you will onboard to Azure Arc and play around.

 1. You can see a virtual machine desktop 💻 (LabVM/ARCHOST) is loaded in the left side in your browser.
 Use this virtual machine throughout the workshop to perform the the lab.
 You can also connect to the virtual machine using RDP using the ARCHOST VM credentials provided on **Environment Details** tab.
-Double click on the **Hyper-V Manager** for VM desktop to start the Hyper-V Manager
+Double click on the **Hyper-V Manager** from VM desktop to start the Hyper-V Manager

     ![](.././media/cloudlab-vm-guidev1.png "Lab Environment")